🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 You should always follow your manufacturer's instructions.
 Before hitting the water, it's important to check your owner manuals (and tags) for important instructions you might not consider.

-So check for any additional instructions on your tubes, your rider equipment, your towing rope and even your boat, assuming you don't know that book like the back of your hand.
+So check for any additional instructions on your tubes, rider equipment, towing rope and even your boat, assuming you don't know that book like the back of your hand.

 Check to see if the manufacturer has issued any special tubing instructions.
 Once you've covered your bases, you'll feel more secure when your kids are tubing.